pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 - [Upgrade](/guides/account-mgmt/workspace-sites-teams/workspaces#account-plans) a Silver Account Plan to a Gold Account Plan.

-To customize a Professional Workspace, go to the workspace you wish to customize, then click the **Settings** tab.
+To customize a Professional Workspace:

+1. [Go to the workspace](/guides/account-mgmt/workspace-sites-teams/workspaces#switch-between-workspaces) you wish to customize.
+1. Click the **Settings** tab.

+### Change the Workspace Plan Type

+Refer to [Account Plans](guides/account-mgmt/plans/workspace-plans) for information.

-## Delete a Workspace
+### Delete a Workspace

 Workspaces cannot be deleted.